FADE: Towards Fairness-aware Generation for Domain Generalization via Classifier-Guided Score-based Diffusion Models: Experiments

-\textbf{Evaluation metrics}.
-We measure the classification performance of the algorithm using \textit{Accuracy} (ACC) and evaluate the algorithm fairness using two popular evaluation metrics as follows. \begin{itemize} \item Ratio of Demographic Parity (DP)~\cite{dwork2012fairness} is formalized as
+\textbf{Evaluation Metrics}.
+We measure the domain generalization performance using \textit{Accuracy} and evaluate the algorithmic fairness using four evaluation metrics as follows: \begin{itemize}[leftmargin=*] \item Difference of Demographic Parity ($\Delta_{DP}$)~\cite{dwork2012fairness} requires that the acceptance rate provided by the algorithm should be the same across all sensitive subgroups, which is formalized as

+where $\hat{Y}$ is the predicted class label. \item Difference of Equalized Odds ($\Delta_{EO}$)~\cite{hardt2016equality} examines fairness in terms of equal true positive and false positive rates, which is formalized as